YourDataStories/ontology/Overall model/SPARQL queries.md

 }

+###Returns Decisions of a specific decision type - Δ category
-query 2 (decision type Δ category) select distinct ?type (count(distinct ?decision) as ?count) (sum(xsd:decimal(?amContr)) as ?amount2) from <http://yourdatastories.eu/NSRF/Diavgeia>
+select distinct ?type (count(distinct ?decision) as ?count) (sum(xsd:decimal(?amContr)) as ?amount2) from <http://yourdatastories.eu/NSRF/Diavgeia>
 where {